This page was last updated on 07 May, 2021.

 – This does not apply to medevac and repatriation flights.

-2. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before departure.
-The certificate must be in Arabic, French or English.
+2. Passengers must have a printed negative COVID-19 PCR test result issued at most 72 hours before arrival.
+The test result must be in Arabic, English or French.

 – This does not apply to passengers younger than 12 years.